-Do you want to add an infinity symbol on your slide?
-Or do you want to add one of the mathematical symbols?
-Or even the Yen or Rupee symbols?
+Do you want to add a degree symbol on your slide?
+Or do you want to add one of the currency symbols?
+Or even trademark or copyright symbols?
 PowerPoint provides several ways to add such symbols, but the most straightforward option is to use the Symbol dialog box.
-Let us now explore how you can add symbols within your text containers in PowerPoint 2013 for Windows.
+Let us now explore how you can add symbols within your text containers in PowerPoint 2016 for Windows.

 Follow these steps to learn more:

 - Open your existing presentation, or create a new one.
 Whichever you use, find a container object that uses text, such as a text placeholder, a text box, a shape, a table, a chart, or anything else, and click at the point where you want to add a symbol to establish an insertion point, as shown in Figure 1, below.

 - Access the Insert tab of the Ribbon, and click the Symbol button, as shown in Figure 2, below.

 Figure 2: Click the Symbol button

 - This brings up the Symbol dialog box, that you can see in Figure 3, below.

 - Options in this dialog box are explained, as marked in Figure 3, above.